Skip to main content

 Frequently Asked Questions

-Focus on three things: review volume (collect more reviews systematically), review recency (aim for continuous flow, not bursts), and citation consistency (standardize your business info across all platforms).
+Focus on three things: review depth across the sources ChatGPT can retrieve, review recency, and citation consistency across your website, Bing-visible pages, Yelp, BBB, Foursquare, Facebook, and industry directories.
 AI systems look for strong reputation evidence before making recommendations.

 Keep reading